Grsmto/simplebar/README.md

     new SimpleBar(document.getElementById('myElement'), { autoHide: false });

-Default value is `true`
+Default value is `true`.

 You can also control the animation via CSS as it's a simple CSS opacity transition.

 #### scrollbarMinSize
 Define the minimum scrollbar size in pixels.

-Default value is `10`
+Default value is `10`.

 #### classNames

 It is possible to change the default class names that SimpleBar uses.
 To get your own styles to work refer to `simplebar.css` to get an idea how to setup your css.

 - `content` represents the wrapper for the content being scrolled.
-- `scrollContent` represents the container containing elements being scrolled.
+- `scrollContent` represents the container containing the elements being scrolled.
 - `scrollbar` defines the style of the scrollbar with which the user can interact to scroll the content.
 - `track` styles the area surrounding the `scrollbar`.